averbraeck/gamedata-common/docs/role_game_access.md

 ## Game Access `edit` role

-An `game_acccess` editor is given access to a **single game** for an organization.
+A `game_acccess` editor is given access to a **single game** for an organization.
 The user with a game_access edit role can define (create, edit, delete) dashboards and game sessions for that game combined with that organization only.
 They do not have access to other users, roles, games, or the organization itself.
 When an `game_access_role` with **edit** rights has been defined for a `user`, the user has the following access to the database tables:

 | Table | Access | Explanation |
 | ----- | ------ | ----------- |